ddemidov/vexcl/README.md

 VexCL makes heavy use of C++11 features, so your compiler has to be modern enough.
 The compilers that have been tested and supported:

-* GCC v4.6 and above.
+* GCC v4.6 and higher.
-* Clang v3.1.
+* Clang v3.1 and higher.
-* Microsoft Visual C++ 2010 manages to compile the project with some features disabled (due to lack of support for variadic templates).
+* Microsoft Visual C++ 2010 and higher.

 VexCL uses standard OpenCL bindings for C++ from Khronos group.
 The cl.hpp file should be included with the OpenCL implementation on your system.
 If it is not